ufoscout/properlty/README.md

 # Properlty - Simple configuration library with placeholders resolution and no magic!

 Properlty provides a simple way to configure an application from multiple sources — built in resources, system properties, property files, environment variables, and whatever else you like.
-Like many

 Some features:

 - Recursive placeholders resolution
 - Only 30Kb and no external dependencies
-- Java and a Kotlin versions
+- Java and Kotlin versions

 Getting Started
 ---------------

-To get started, add Properlty dependency to your project.
+1. To get started, add Properlty dependency to your project.

 For Kotlin:
 ```xml